 Disclosure of Material Connection: Some of the links in this post may be "affiliate links."
 This means if you click on the link and purchase an item, I will receive an affiliate commission.
 Disclosure in accordance with the Federal Trade Commission's 16 CFR, Part 255.
 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Earlier this week I wrote about gift ideas for friends who are moving, and talked about how I took burritos, so that they wouldn’t need anything more than napkins in terms of dishes.
-(They wanted to be able to pack up their dishes and cutlery!)
+Earlier this week I wrote about gift ideas for friends who are moving and talked about how I took burritos so that they wouldn’t need anything more than napkins in terms of dishes.
+They wanted to be able to pack up their dishes and cutlery!)
 Keep reading to discover this affordable burrito dinner for a crowd.
 This is totally one of those easy meals to take to families, too!

 Here is the recipe (it’s really a method, not a recipe):

 Big Batch of Budget Burrito Dinner

 1. Make a big batch of rice.
 Whenever possible, pick whole wheat varieties of your grains, I used brown basmati rice.
 You can do this the day before.
 Make sure it is nice and moist.